devspace-sh/devspace/README.md

 > Do you like DevSpace CLI?
 Support the project with a star ⭐️

 ## Automate development and deployment workflows for your entire team
-### 1. Create a highly customizable configuration for development and deployment workflows
+### 1. Create a highly customizable configuration for development and deployment workflows within minutes using: `devspace init`
 - Based on your existing Dockerfile(s) or images from any Docker registry
 - Based on your existing Kubernetes manifest(s)
 - Based on your existing Helm chart(s)